Map of Natural Hot Springs in the U.S.

 - Mount Princeton Hot Springs Resort: This resort in the Rocky mountains has multiple pools and a historic bath house.

-Because of its unique geological location Idaho offers countless geothermal pools.
-Many are easy to access, others need a hike to be reached.
-Here are a couple of them.
+Because of its unique geological location, Idaho offers countless geothermal pools.
+Many are easy to access.
+Others need a hike to be reached.
+Here are a few of them.
 Source: VisitIdaho.org

 - Boat Box Hot Springs: This spring flows into what appears to be an old mining cauldron.
 You can cool the pool a bit with water from the river!

 - Frenchman’s Bend Hot Springs: A hot spring snuggled up against some large boulders along the gravel road.